99Mariana/Understanding-SAP-ABAP/User_Dialog.md

 > [User Dialog](#User) > [Content](#content) > [This section](#Dynpros)

+In SAP ABAP, a Dynpro(short for "Dynamic Program," ) is a type of screen/user interface component that enables user interactions in SAP applications.
+It’s an integral part of the SAP GUI (Graphical User Interface) and is essential for creating standard SAP transactions.
+Each Dynpro is part of an ABAP program, consisting of both the visual screen elements and the logic that controls how users interact with these elements.
+In this way we can say that a Dynpro is made up of two primary components:

+1. **Screen Layout (Layout Editor)**:
+   This part defines the interactive elements of the user interface, such as input fields, buttons, checkboxes, and tables, that users engage with on the screen.
+The layout editor in SAP is used to organize and style the layout and appearance of these screen elements.

+2. **Flow Logic**:
+   Flow logic consists of the ABAP code that governs how the screen responds to user interactions.
+It includes specific events, like PBO (Process Before Output) and PAI (Process After Input), which determine what actions occur before the screen appears and what happens after user input is received.

 ### SAP GUI (Graphical User Interface)

 > [User Dialog](#User) > [Content](#content) > [This section](#interface)